arkime/arkimeweb/_wiki/wisesources.md

 Adding a new source to WISE is a fairly easy task.
 The framework handles most caching and configuration needs leaving the developer to focus on retrieving the data and converting it to a format that Arkime understands.
 The best way to learn is to look at other sources.

-All sources need to be named `source.something.js` and must contain a class that inherits from WISESource.
+All sources need to be named `source.something.js` and must contain a class that extends WISESource.

 ---